Guitout31415/SIGMA/README.md

 # SIGMA : Single-cell Identifier using Gaussian Mixture Approach

-SIGMA is a bioinformatics pipeline for automated extraction of targeted cell types from multiple heterogeneous single-cell transcriptomic datasets (formats supported: `.h5ad`).
+SIGMA is a bioinformatics pipeline for automated identification of targeted cell types from multiple heterogeneous single-cell transcriptomic datasets (formats supported: `.h5ad`).
 It is designed to simplify and accelerate integrative large-scale single-cell analyses.

 ## Features